Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance: Conclusion

 In this paper, we presented a distributionally robust acceleration-level safety filter that enforces collision avoidance through linear, half-space constraints on the commanded acceleration.
 Our DR-ACBF attains real-time avoidance without solving QPs.
 Simulation studies against three baseline methods demonstrate that DR-ACBF achieves comparable success rates and safety margins, while reducing computation and command times, thereby improving responsiveness for fast DOA.
 The sensitivity analysis confirms robustness to key design parameters, with high success rates.
-An ablation study further demonstrates that the DR-CVaR trigger is crucial for risk-aware operation.
-Crazyflie experiments demonstrate that DR-ACBF achieves reliable DOA on resource-limited platforms bridging the gap between formal safety and practical real-time performance.
-Future work will extend this framework to integrate RADAR or vision sensing modality with a medium-sized UAV platform to assess the applicability of the proposed framework.
+An ablation study further demonstrates that the DR-CVaR trigger is crucial for risk-aware operation, and projection is much lighter than QP-based ACBF.
+Crazyflie experiments demonstrate that DR-ACBF achieves reliable DOA on resource-limited platforms, bridging the gap between formal safety and practical real-time performance.
+Future work will extend this framework to integrate RADAR or vision sensing modality with a medium-sized UAV to assess the applicability of the proposed framework.